adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 Utilising AJAX and content-caching like this, means the page is only half loaded and half rendered at which point, and sometime later, the personalised content is injected.
 The experience is likely to be at least a little jarring as the page fills in the gaps.
 Solutions may include loading spinners, hiding content and transitions but in reality they are far from perfect.
 Also, the user may not see the various updates as they are busy interacting further down the page.
 This is all exacabated on slower connections.

+## Effort

+Extra design effort is required to cater for the aformentioned degrading in experience.
+Extra development effort is required to write and test script.
+It's also harder to automate the functional testing and changes the way in which those tests are written.

 ## Performance

-The entire endeavour is about decreasing page-load time.
-However, the performance benefit is somewhat negated by requiring extra JS which is likely to include implementation (which is likely to involve request, traverse and update Document based on response) and some library functions for making requests, parsing the (JSON) response, retrieving elements, traversing the Document and inject HTML.
+Instead of having a single HTTP request that contains the entire required response there will now be multiple.
+The first would be for the Document containing non-personalised content.
+The subsequent request will be via AJAX and *will* hit your web server, therefore subject to the same latency as always.
+The potential performance benefit is somewhat negated by requiring extra JS including making and (parsing) the JSON request, finding elements, traversing and updating the Document.
 All of this code adds to the page-weight slowing down the load time.
 There is also extra CSS required to alleviate the self-induced jarring experience.
 Runtime performance also degrades because injecting HTML causes reflows and repaints.

-## Effort

-Extra design effort is required to cater for the aformentioned degrading in experience.
-Extra development effort is required to write and test script.
-It's also harder to automate the functional testing and changes the way in which those tests are written.

 ## Summary